Principal Investigator

 | ORCID | Scopus | Harvard Catalyst Profiles |Pubmed |

-Dr. Cynthia C. Morton, Research Director of the Center for Uterine Fibroids, is the William Lambert Richardson Professor of Obstetrics, Gynecology and Reproductive Biology and Pathology at Harvard Medical School.
+Dr. Cynthia C. Morton, is the William Lambert Richardson Professor of Obstetrics, Gynecology and Reproductive Biology and Pathology at Harvard Medical School and is the Kenneth J. Ryan, M.D.
+Endowed Professor of Obstetrics and Gynecology.
 She received her PhD in Human Genetics from The Medical College of Virginia in 1982.
 She is board-certified by the American Board of Medical Genetics in PhD Medical Genetics, Clinical Cytogenetics and Clinical Molecular Genetics.
 She has received numerous awards including the Warner-Lambert/Parke-Davis Award of the American Society of Investigative Pathology.
-She also serves on various scientific/medical committees, including the Board of Directors of the American Society of Human Genetics, the Council of Scientific Trustees of the Deafness Research Foundation and the Executive Committee of the Reproductive Scientist Training Program.
-She has published over 180 original scientific articles, and makes frequent presentations at national and international scientific meetings.
-Dr. Morton is currently funded by the NIDCD, NCI and NIGMS of the National Institutes of Health.
+She also has served on various scientific/medical committees, including the Board of Directors of the American Society of Human Genetics (ASHG) and President of the ASHG.
+She serves on the Council of Scientific Trustees of the hearing Health Foundation and the Executive Committee of the Reproductive Scientist Training Program.
+She has published over 340 original scientific articles, and makes frequent presentations at national and international scientific meetings.
+Dr. Morton has been currently funded by the NIDCD, NCI and NIGMS of the National Institutes of Health.
 Her major research interests are molecular and cytogenetics studies of uterine leiomyomata, hereditary hearing loss and cytogenetic approaches to gene discovery for developmental disorders.

 Curent Members of the Morton Lab